Make a Perfect Resume in 8 Easy Steps: Examples & Tips

 Pro Tip: Sometimes you’ve got so many accomplishments you need a second page.
 Right?
 Wrong.
 Two-page resumes are for applicants with several years of experience.

-Listing clinical experience on a new grad nursing resume takes skill.
+Listing clinical experience on a new grad RN resume takes skill.
 It’s not as clear cut as an internship on a resume.
 Since every newly-licensed RN has years of clinical experience, you won’t stand out by listing it alone.
 But a few tweaks to your approach will shine the O.R. lights on you.

 Here’s the best way to make a work experience section for a new grad nurse resume that gets jobs: